MrManny/MrManny.github.io/index.md

 In alphabetical order, you can find me here:

-- [GitHub] – even if it's puny right now
+- [GitHub] – even if it's puny… right now
 - [LinkedIn] – new, and only signed up reluctantly
 - [OpenStreetMap]
-- [ResearchGate]

-I also exist on Reddit in a mainly read-only capacity. `r/netsec` is a great read though!
+- [ResearchGate] – thinking about closing it eventually as I am no longer active in that community.

-I am also no stranger to Twitch.
+I am no stranger to Discord.
+Or Twitch.
 Or Steam.
-Or Discord.
 But outside that, it's slim pickings.
 Sorry!

 [GitHub]: https://github.com/MrManny